dqdang/digested-clips/README.md

 # digested-clips
-Twitch clips more unreliable than the printer at work
+Twitch clips are more unreliable than the printer at work

 Thanks to: